 But if you stay in Kuta and reluctant to make a trip to Tanjung Benoa or Amlapura, you can simply stroll to Anika Cooking Class on Jalan Elang No. 3 Kuta.
 Even if you are too lazy to move at all from your bed you can still learn how to cook as they have an interesting in-house cooking class.

-Taking a jewelry crafting class
+Taking a jewellery crafting class

 Wearing a beautiful ring, earrings, bracelet, or necklace that you buy in a store is one thing.
 But, wearing a not-too-lovely ring, earrings, bracelet, or necklace you create yourself is something worth mentioning.

 But if you want to take your skills to the next level, try one of the workshops held by Sanur Jewellery Studio on Jalan Kanda No. 15B, Sanur.
-At their studio, which is, as they claim, the only air-conned jewelry studio in Bali, you can learn how to forge jewelry more precisely as well as learning to set gemstones.
+At their studio, which is, as they claim, the only air-conned jewellery studio in Bali, you can learn how to forge jewellery more precisely as well as learning to set gemstones.
 Sanur Jewellery Studio was voted one of KLM’s inflight magazine’s “Growing Green Business in Bali.”

 Having fun at recreation centers

-What if you are not into culture, cooking, or crafting?
+What if you are not into a culture, cooking, or crafting?
 Well, no worries.
 There’ still an option left: having fun at recreation centers.

 If you love bouncing on a trampoline, go to Bounce Bali on Jalan Pantai Berawa.
 You can jump and somersault as you like as long as you pay for the ticket.
 However, bouncing up and down on the trampoline will be more enjoyable if you do it with your beloved ones.